 Open Captioning is an option for people who have hearing losses, where a captioning screen displaying the words that are spoken or sung is placed on stage.
-This option is present at every event at Benaroya Hall (including our Literary Arts Series, our Journalism Series, and most SAL Presents events).
-It is also always available upon request for all events in our other halls.
+For in-person events, this option is already present at every Benaroya Hall event (including our Literary Arts Series, our Journalism Series, and most SAL Presents events).
+It is also always available upon request for all events in our other halls—simply select “open captioning” from our accessibility menu during ticket checkout.
 Please note: for events outside of Benaroya’s S. Mark Taper Foundation Auditorium, we appreciate a two-week advance notice to allow us time to secure captioning services.

 Benaroya Hall has an infrared hearing system, which transmits sound by light beams.
 Headsets are available in The Boeing Company Gallery coat check and the Head Usher stations in both lobbies.

-Town Hall Seattle has a hearing loop system, so you can switch your T-coil hearing aid to telecoil to have the stage’s microphones transmitted directly to your hearing aids.
+Town Hall Seattle has a hearing loop system, so you can switch your T-coil hearing aid to telecoil to have the stage’s microphones transmitted directly to your hearing aids or cochlear imlplants.
 To pick up a headset, check in with any Town Hall usher when you arrive.

-Broadway Performance Hall has an FM assistive listening system, which transmits sound via radio waves.
-To pick up a headset, check one out at the box office on the main floor when you arrive.
+Hugo House has both hearing loop devices that are telecoil equipped and one-ear headphones.
+To pick up a headset, check one out at the box office by the entrance when you arrive.

 Wheelchair Accessible Seating and Accessible Restrooms are available in all sections at our venues, and our venues are fully accessible to ticket holders with physical mobility concerns.
 Guide and service dogs are also welcome.

 Benaroya Hall has designated parking spaces adjacent to elevators in their parking garage.
 Elevators with Braille signage go to all levels within the Hall.
 A unisex restroom is also available.
-For more details on their accessibility features, click here.
+At every event at Benaroya Hall, we welcome you to use the “ADA/Student” entrance to the far left of the lobby doors for priority entrance.
+For more details on the hall’s accessibility features, click here.